douglask3/webpageGenerator/content/docs/cv.md

 Web Design
   : In my spare time, I have developed dynamic websites using open source content management system.
 My personal site is on a static host, but is maintained using a python based dynamic-site emulator.
 Developing and maintaining these sites have allowed me to become familiar with many contengt managment systems (i.e. wordpress, concrete5 etc) and fluent in HTML/CSS, PHP and Markdown.
 I have linked Markdown with R and python when sharing and presenting results from model development and anlaysis.
         * See [eppingdac.com.au](http://www.eppingdac.com.au/), an example of a website I have developed using Concrete5 Content Managment System
-        * See [douglask3.github.io](http://douglask3.gothub.io), and exmaple of a website produced using a simple dynamic-site emulator.
+        * See [douglask3.github.io](http://douglask3.gothub.io), and example of a website produced using a simple dynamic-site emulator.

 Publishing
   : As well has publishing papers, I have also written manuals, reports and newletters using a variety of languages and software products, including (aside from standard office/open office):